zamilskhan/docs-new/source/cluster/index.md

 operation.
 ```

+!!!
+Note
-<sub>*`(!)` OpenDJ may become picky about certificates used for SSL connections during replication in certain linux distros.
-Make sure you've added certificates of each OpenDJ instance to default java key storage of each node; another option is to use the same OpenDJ certificate/key pair for both nodes*</sub>
+    OpenDJ may become picky about certificates used for SSL connections during replication in certain linux distros.
+Make sure you've added certificates of each OpenDJ instance to default java key storage of each node; an alternative is to use the same OpenDJ certificate/key pair for both nodes

 ## 3.5 File System Replication

+!!!
+Advice
-<sub>*`(!)` Be advised that backup feature is broken in some of earlier versions of csync2 you may get installed from your distribution's repo.
-In that case you will need either to disable it by commenting out `backup-*` clauses in tool's configuration file, or to build csync2 of version 2.0+ from sources and use key `-l` in your xinetd.d's config (like `server_args     = -i -l -N idp1.gluu.org`) on both nodes.*</sub>
+    The backup feature is broken in some of earlier versions of csync2.
+In that case it msut either be disabled by commenting out `backup-*` clauses in tool's configuration file, or build csync2 version 2.0+ from sources and use key `-l` in your xinetd.d's config (like `server_args     = -i -l -N idp1.gluu.org`) on both nodes.

+!!!
+Warning
-<sub>*`(!)` Be sure to verify all pathes (for executables, keys etc) in configuration files' examples before using them in your production instance, as they may differ for different linux distros.*</sub>
+    Please verify all pathes (for executables, keys etc) in configuration files' examples before using them in your production instance, as they may differ in different linux distributions.

 `csync2` is used for file system syncing between `host-1` and `host-2`.
 The following locations are synced in between the two VMs.